Groupoid exactness and the weak containment problem: Abstract

 \section{Abstract}

-Our purpose is to introduce and study in the setting of locally compact groupoids the analogues of the well known equivalent definitions of exactness for discrete groups.
-The best results are obtained for a class of \'etale groupoids that we call weakly inner amenable, since for locally compact groups this notion is weaker than the notion of inner amenability.
-We give examples of such groupoids which include transformation groupoids associated to actions of discrete groups by homeomorphisms on locally compact spaces.
-We have no example of \'etale groupoids which are not weakly inner amenable.
-For weakly inner amenable \'etale groupoids we prove the equivalence of six natural notions of exactness: (1) strong amenability at infinity; (2) amenability at infinity; (3) nuclearity of the uniform (Roe) algebra of the groupoid; (4) exactness of this $C^*$-algebra; (5) exactness of the groupoid in the sense of Kirchberg-Wassermann; (6) exactness of its reduced $C^*$-algebra.
-We end by several illustrations of our results and open questions.
+Our purpose is to study in the setting of locally compact grou\-poids the analogues of the well-known equivalent definitions of exactness for discrete groups.
+Our best results are obtained for a class of \'etale groupoids that we call inner amenable.
+For locally compact groups this notion coincides with a classical notion of inner amenability.
+We give examples of such groupoids.
+Whether all \'etale groupoids have this property is still unknown.
+For inner amenable \'etale groupoids we extend what is known for discrete groups in proving the equivalence of six natural notions of exactness: (1) strong amenability at infinity; (2) amenability at infinity; (3) nuclearity of the uniform algebra of the groupoid; (4) exactness of this $C^*$-algebra; (5) exactness of the groupoid in the sense of Kirchberg-Wassermann; (6) exactness of the reduced $C^*$-algebra of the groupoid.
+We give several illustrations of these results.

+One of our motivations for this study of exactness is that it plays a crucial role in examining the relationships between the amenability of a groupoid and the fact that its full and reduced $C^*$-algebras coincide.
+This is highlighted in the review we give of the results obtained by several authors on this subject.
+We end our monograph with open questions and an appendix on fibrewise compactifications whose study is needed because our work requires to extend from discrete groups to any \'etale groupoid $\cG$ the notion of Stone-\v Cech compactification on which $\cG$ acts.

 [1]{}